 Over the next decade, over 30 million Americans will retire (Reno & Lavery, 2009).
-Because Americans are living longer and retiring earlier (Burtless & Quinn, 2002; Wise, 1997), they are spending more time than ever in retirement.
-However, many do not save sufficiently for their retirement (NIA, 2007; Thaler & Benartzi, 2004).
-This leads to a number of difficult financial decisions both as retirement approaches and during retirement.
-The current research investigates how a recently developed intervention can help older Americans with one such decision: the decision of when to claim retirement benefits from Social Security (SS).
+Although Americans are living longer and retiring earlier (Burtless & Quinn, 2002; Wise, 1997), many do not save sufficiently for their retirement (NIA, 2007; Thaler & Benartzi, 2004).
+They are then faced with difficult financial decisions, both as they approach retirement and during retirement.
+The current research investigates how a recently developed intervention can help older Americans with one such decision: the decision about when to claim retirement benefits from Social Security (SS).